threeandthreee/Archipelago/worlds/wargroove2/docs/en_Wargroove 2.md

 This randomizer shuffles units, map events, factions and boosts.
 It features a custom, non-linear campaign with 4 final levels and 4 branching paths.
 The player cannot beat the final levels without specific items scattered throughout the branching paths.
 Certain levels on these paths may require specific units or items in order to progress.
-Where levels appear in the campaign are randomized.
+Where levels appear in the campaign is randomized.

 ## What items and locations get shuffled?

 1. Every buildable unit in the game (except for soldiers and dogs, which are free).
 2. Commanders available to certain factions.
 If the player acquires the Floran Commanders, they can select any commander from that faction.
-3. Income and Commander Defense boosts that provide the player with extra income or extra commander defense.
+3. Income, Groove and Commander Defense boosts that provide the player with extra income, extra commander groove or extra commander defense.
-4. Special map events like the Eastern Bridges or the Southern Walls, which unlock certain locations in certain levels.
+4. Special map events like the Bridges Event or the Walls Event, which perform special actions in certain levels.
+5. 28 levels are shuffled into 4 branching paths.
+A random final level will appear at the end of each path.

 ## Which items can be in another player's world?